nmattia/smice/README.md

 This is a project for [HackZurich 2020](https://hackzurich.com/).
 This is a daemon that moves the cursor between monitors, depending on where the user is looking.
-This is achieves by processing the camera feed.
+This is achievd  by processing the camera feed.

 ## Building